What is ventilation and how does it affect my plants?

-To guarantee that your plants get a good supply of CO2 rich fresh air whilst ensuring warm, stale air is efficiently removed, you need to create a reliable ventilation/extraction system.
+To guarantee that your plants get a good supply of CO2 rich fresh air whilst ensuring warm, stale air is efficiently removed, you need to create a reliable ventilation system.
 On top of this we also recommend introducing a few items that will play a supporting role, like air circulators.

-Essential to every grow room
+Essential to ALL grow rooms

-(+ Carbon Filter + Ducting + Connection Parts)
+(Fan + Carbon Filter + Ducting + Connection Parts)